How to register or change your address with the Croatian police: Guide for 2024

 If you are registering an address AFTER your tourist stay is up, your temporary residence application should already be in motion.
 If you go to the police after your tourist stay is up and have not yet registered an address or started a residency application, you will most likely be told to leave the country at a minimum and fined at a maximum.

 Yes.
-The police will provide you with a registration form to fill out.
-You can also download this form here.
+The police will provide you with a registration application form to fill out depending on your citizenship:

-Once you fill out the form and provide your documents, the police officer will give you a stamped copy of the registration form back for your records.
+Once you complete the form and provide your documents, the police officer will return a stamped copy of the registration form for your records.
 Keep this safe and make copies.
-You’ll need to provide this as your proof of address and proof you are in the residency process until you get your residence permit.
+You’ll need to provide this as proof of address and proof you are in the residency process until you get your residence permit.
 The police may even ask for you to provide it on future visits.
-You’ll also need this document to open a bank account if you do not yet have a residency card.

 Be truthful when completing this form.
-If you give a false statement, you can be fined between 500 and 5.000 kuna.
+If you give a false statement, you can be fined between 60 euros and 660 euros.

-Until you are approved for your first temporary residence permit, you’ll need to update your registration every 90 to 180 days.
-The length may vary depending on the type of residence permit you are applying for and your nationality.
-European nationals are given preference.
+Until you are approved for your first temporary residence permit, you may need to update your registration every 90 to 180 days.
+The length may vary depending on the type of residence permit you are applying for and your citizenship.
+European citizens are given preference.

 After you gain residence, you only need to update your address when you change residences.
 The process to change your address with the police is the same as when you register your address for the first time.

 It is possible to have 2 Croatian addresses on file with the Croatian police: